Hushoffice

 The hushFree.L meeting booth, accommodating up to six individuals, is an ideal interview space with its comfortable and spacious interior.

-Universal Design (UD) is not synonymous with inclusive design.
+Universal Design (UD) does not equal inclusive design.

-Inclusive design is an ongoing process that involves continuous user feedback and iteration, while universal design seeks to create a final environment inherently accessible to all users from the outset.
+While inclusive design is regarded as a continuous process based on regular user feedback and iteration, universal design aims to create an ideal work environment accessible to everyone from the start.

 – says Mateusz Barczyk, Senior Brand Manager, Hushoffice.